 BE 98.
 Undergraduate Research in Bioengineering.
 Variable units, as arranged with the advising faculty member; first, second, third terms.
 Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
 Instructor: Staff.

 BE/Bi 101.
 Order of Magnitude Biology.
 6 units (3-0-3); third term.
+Prerequisites: none.
 In this course, students will develop skills in the art of educated guesswork and apply them to the biological sciences.
 Building from a few key numbers in biology, students will "size up" biological systems by making inferences and generating hypotheses about phenomena such as the rates and energy budgets of key biological processes.
 The course will cover the breadth of biological scales: molecular, cellular, organismal, communal, and planetary.
 Undergraduate and graduate students of all levels are welcome.
 Instructors: Bois, Phillips.
-Offered alternate years; offered 2015-16.
+Offered alternate years; not offered 2017-18.

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6); second term.
 For course description, see Chemical Engineering.

 Ph/APh/EE/BE 118 abc.
 Physics of Measurement.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6).
 For course description, see Physics.

 BE 153.
 Case Studies in Systems Physiology.
 9 units (3-0-6); third term.
 Prerequisites: Bi 8, Bi 9, or equivalent.
 This course will explore the process of creating and validating theoretical models in systems biology and physiology.
 It will examine several macroscopic physiological systems in detail, including examples from immunology, endocrinology, cardiovascular physiology, and others.
 Emphasis will be placed on understanding how macroscopic behavior emerges from the interaction of individual components.
 Instructor: Petrasek.

 Bi/NB/BE 155.
 Neuropharmacology.
-6 units (3-0-3); second term.
+6 units (3-0-3).
 For course description, see Biology.

 BE 159.
 Signal Transduction and Mechanics in Morphogenesis.
 9 units (3-0-6); second term.
-Prerequisites: Bi 8, Bi 9, ACM 95 ab, or instructor's permission.
+Prerequisites: Bi 8, Bi 9, ACM 95/100ab, or instructor's permission.
 This course examines the mechanical and biochemical pathways that govern morphogenesis.
 Topics include embryonic patterning, cell polarization, cell-cell communication, and cell migration in tissue development and regeneration.
 The course emphasizes the interplay between mechanical and biochemical pathways in morphogenesis.
 Instructor: Bois.

 BE 167.
 Research Topics in Bioengineering.
 1 unit; first term.
-Introduction to current research in Caltech bioengineering labs.
+Introduction to current research topics in Caltech bioengineering labs.
 Graded Pass/Fail.
 Instructor: Staff.

 Bi/BE 177.
 Principles of Modern Microscopy.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Biology.

 EE/BE/MedE 185.
 MEMS Technology and Devices.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units (3-0-6) second term; (2-4-3) third term.
-Prerequisite: None.
-Recommended: ChE/BE 163, CS 21, CS 129 ab, or equivalent.
+Prerequisites: None.
+Recommended: ChE/BE 163, CS 21, CS 129ab, or equivalent.
 This course investigates computation by molecular systems, emphasizing models of computation based on the underlying physics, chemistry, and organization of biological cells.
-We will explore programmability, complexity, simulation of and reasoning about abstract models of chemical reaction networks, molecular folding, molecular self-assembly, and molecular motors, with an emphasis on universal architectures for computation, control, and construction within molecular systems.
+We will explore programmability, complexity, simulation of, and reasoning about abstract models of chemical reaction networks, molecular folding, molecular self-assembly, and molecular motors, with an emphasis on universal architectures for computation, control, and construction within molecular systems.
 If time permits, we will also discuss biological example systems such as signal transduction, genetic regulatory networks, and the cytoskeleton; physical limits of computation, reversibility, reliability, and the role of noise, DNA-based computers and DNA nanotechnology.
 Part a develops fundamental results; part b is a reading and research course: classic and current papers will be discussed, and students will do projects on current research topics.
 Instructor: Winfree.

 BE/CS 196 ab.
 Design and Construction of Programmable Molecular Systems. a = 12 units (3-6-3) second term; b = 12 units (2-8-2) third term.
-Prerequisites: ChE/BE 163 or BE/CS/CNS/Bi 191a, or instructor's permission.
+Prerequisites: none.
 This course will introduce students to the conceptual frameworks and tools of computer science as applied to molecular engineering, as well as to the practical realities of synthesizing and testing their designs in the laboratory.
-In part a, students will design and construct DNA logic circuits, biomolecular neural networks, and complex two-dimensional and three-dimensional nanostructures, as well as quantitatively analyze the designs and the experimental data.
-Students will learn laboratory techniques including gel electrophoresis, fluorescence spectroscopy, and atomic force microscopy, and will use software tools and program in MATHEMATICA or MATLAB .
-Part b is an open-ended, design-and-build project requiring instructor's permission for enrollment.
+In part a, students will design and construct DNA logic circuits, biomolecular neural networks, and self-assembled DNA nanostructures, as well as quantitatively analyze the designs and the experimental data.
+Students will learn laboratory techniques including fluorescence spectroscopy and atomic force microscopy, and will use software tools and program in MATLAB or Mathematica.
+Part b is an open-ended, design-and-build project.
 Enrollment in both parts a and b is limited to 12 students.
 Instructor: Qian.

 BE 200.
 Research in Bioengineering.
 Units and term to be arranged.
 By arrangement with members of the staff, properly qualified graduate students are directed in bioengineering research.

 Bi/BE 227.
 Methods in Modern Microscopy.
-12 units (2-6-4); second term.
+12 units (2-6-4).
 For course description, see Biology.

 BE 240.
 Special Topics in Bioengineering.
 Units and term to be arranged.
 Topics relevant to the general educational goals of the bioengineering option.
 Graded pass/fail.

 Ae/BE 242.
 Biological Flows: Propulsion.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Aerospace.